Get PeakVisor App

 Mammoth Mountain

 Mammoth Mountain is the 4th largest of more than 30 ski resorts in the state of California on the border with Nevada in the US.
 The resort is located on Mammoth Mountain (11,023 ft / 3,360 m), the 57,000-year-old lava dome complex.
 The main features of the ski resort are deep snows, the massive scale of alpine terrain, the unparalleled views of the Sierra Nevada Range, and the large skier capacity.
 There are 175 named runs over 3,500 skiable acres (1,416 ha) or more than 56 mi (90 km) and 25 ski lifts at the resort.
 It is best suitable for intermediate skiers, but there are also plenty of easy and advanced slopes, as well as more than 19 mi (32 km) of Nordic ski trails.
-The Mammoth Mountain ski season is from mid-November to at least mid-June — yes, that's late, which is its another main feature, although this is variable and subject to snow conditions.
+The Mammoth Mountain ski season is from mid-November to at least mid-June, and sometimes into August.

 Mammoth Mountain, California